kmgas/MDRTB-contacts-UK/README.md

 You will be able to access this once your site is live and you've received the 10 minute training session

-Please watch the welcome video before accessing the documents
+Please watch the welcome video before accessing the documents, you can find this here (https://bit.ly/3kR55ep)

 Many thanks for your interest and we look forward to working with you